Your Complete Guide for Numerical Reasoning Test Formulas

 The new sales figures will be 500.

-These can commonly be the ones that catch people out, because they know how to calculate the new value after a percentage increase or decrease, but don't know how to calculate the original value after a percentage increase or decrease has occured.
+These can commonly be the ones that catch people out, because they know how to calculate the new value after a percentage increase or decrease, but don't know how to calculate the original value after a percentage increase or decrease has occurred.

 Let's go through a question...